advocations/skype/Skype/AppSDK/GettingStarted.md

 <!--- Split instructions at this point.
 1. Run sample app (still needs meeting URL).
 2. Add SDK to your own app.
 Also split by platform too?   -->

+>Note: We maintain a set of [App SDK samples](Samples.md) for Android and iOS on **GitHub**.
+These samples are configured to use the App SDK and are ready to run.
+Just download the SDK libraries, get the URL of an established **Skype for Business** meeting, run the sample, and join the meeting.

 ## Configure your project for the Skype for Business App SDK